kirawest/Industrial-Case-Study-MopoProject/README.md

 Now you can open spinetoolbox and work on things.
 If you only work in the data and *running* the pipeline, just save and close.
 If you make changes to the pipeline that you want to share, follow these steps:

-1. Check what has changed:
+1. Check what you have changed:

     `git status`